jtextor/immunet/README.md

 ### Demo inference

 Inference of cells' positions and phenotypes is demonstrated for a single immunohistochemistry image.
-Run inference with the command:
+To run inference with the model use in the paper, download `immunet.h5` from [zenodo](https://zenodo.org/record/5638697), place it in the root folder of the repository and run the command:
 ```
 python demo-inference.py
 ```